History of Woking: Politics

-On Friday 23 March 2007, HRH Prince Charles opened a climate change exhibition at The Peacocks shopping centre.
+On Friday 23 March 2007, Prince Charles opened a climate change exhibition at The Peacocks shopping centre.
 The exhibition, a joint venture by Business in the Community and the British Council of Shopping Centres (BCSC) endorsed by the Climate Group, features displays with information on "issues of recycling, energy use, transport, waste reduction and locally sourced food."

 Telephone codes

 Sometime between 1989 and 1994, it had changed from 04862 to 0483.
 The original reason for this was that 04862 was a RING code of GUILDFORD and actually meant 0GU62.
 British Telecom decided to move most UK RING codes to their related CORE codes (Guildford CORE code 0483 actually stood for 0GU3).

 In 1994, Woking's STD telephone code changed from 0483 to 01483 along with most areacodes in the UK on Phoneday.